 - A partner or spouse accommodation may assist the recruitment of a qualified job applicant or the retention of a permanent employee.
 See 60.15.
 The applicant must meet the position requirements.

 - A position requires expertise in a specialty area and the department has a unique opportunity to hire an individual with the specialty experience.
 The applicant must meet the position requirements.

 - A department reorganizes or has an operational need to ensure that necessary work is uninterrupted.
-In such cases, the department may reclassify or promote a permanent employee in her or his current position and/or reassign the employee to a new position with different duties and responsibilities.
+In such cases, the department may reclassify or promote a permanent employee in his or her current position and/or reassign the employee to a new position with different duties and responsibilities.
 The employee must meet the position requirements.

 - A department has an organizational need to fill a vacant position.
 In such cases the department may place a permanent employee in a temporary/interim appointment with a fixed end date.
 The employee must meet the position requirements.